AI SEO strategies learned from the PlushBeds case study

 - Expertise: Quoting in-house sleep experts or board-certified professionals.

-- Authoritativeness: Clear disclaimers, robust privacy policies, and demonstrable accuracy of facts.
+- Authoritativeness: Clear disclaimers, complete privacy policies, and demonstrable accuracy of facts.

-- How It Works: An LLM might weigh the content from a site with high E-E-A-T twice as heavily as content from an unknown or low-trust source, making citation significantly more likely.
+- How It Works: An LLM can weigh content from a site with high E-E-A-T more heavily than content from an unknown or low-trust source, making citation more likely.

 Achieving results similar to the PlushBeds case study requires a tactical shift in content production and auditing.

 The imperative is clear: treat the LLM as your most critical audience.
 Design content that is structurally pristine, factually impeccable, and explicitly marked up.
-By embracing this architectural discipline, you position your brand not just to rank on Google, but to be the definitive, trusted source cited by the future of search.
+By embracing this architectural discipline, you position your brand to be the definitive, trusted source cited by the future of search.

 FAQ